-If you have been unemployed for quite a while and are now learning that your unemployment benefits have or are about to run out, you are probably searching for a way to put food on the table, afford to keep your home or apartment or pay your utility bills.
+If you have been unemployed for quite a while and are now learning that your unemployment benefits have or are about to run out, you are probably searching for a way to put food on the table, afford to your housing and pay your utility bills.
 This section of our website is designed to help you face these new challenges and educate yourself about how New Jersey’s social service system works.
 Take some time to explore the programs that may be able to help you and your family through these difficult times.

 Turn to NJHelps